+4.3.10.
+Doble Testing.
+The yearly outage schedule is defined in Appendix A. Transformer Doble testing is required every three years, or more frequently if there is a known problem with a transformer, and requires the associated turbine units to be out of service for 2-3 workdays.
 Doble testing is normally scheduled for August or early September in conjunction with other scheduled unit maintenance to minimize impacts on fish passage.
 To conduct testing, the distribution lines must be disconnected from the transformers and normal generation stopped.
-One turbine unit will operate at speed-no-load (approximately 5 kcfs) to provide project power and operation of fish passage facilities (station service).
+One turbine unit will operate at speed-no-load to provide project power and operation of fish passage facilities (station service).
 Spill may be provided to meet minimum required project discharge during testing.
 If Doble testing will impact priority units for fish passage, adult passage timing should be considered to minimize impacts to migrating adults.
 Available units will be operated in accordance with FPP priority order and within the 1% range.